Are you wondering if you should be working your arms after chest day?

 Exercise 4: Tricep Dips

-Tricep dips focus mainly on the tricep section of your arms, and they are a fairly simple exercise to perform.
+Tricep are one of the muscles that dips work.
+Tricep dips in particular focus mainly on the tricep section of your arms, and they are a fairly simple exercise to perform.
 Moreover, you can also easily adjust its intensity level, to match your fitness and training level.

 Exercise 5: Lateral Raise